IEEE-WIE-VIT/WIE-WoC/DataScience/Your Machine Learning Projects/Heart Disease Prediction/Model/README.md

 **GOAL**

-The goal of this project is to predict heart disease form features like age, cholesterol level, blood sugar level etc.
+The goal of this project is to predict heart disease from features like age, cholesterol level, blood sugar level etc.

 **DATASET**